jamesfowler-dev/capstone-project/README.md

 ### Debugging and Learning

 AI was particularly helpful when debugging unexpected behaviour or complex error codes.
-It helped explain specififc error messages, identify likely causes and suggest different approaches to resolve issues.
-This made it a useful learning tool and avoid unecessary frustration especially when working with more complex Django features or template logic.
+It helped explain specific error messages, identify likely causes and suggest different approaches to resolve issues.
+This made it a useful learning tool and avoid unnecessary frustration especially when working with more complex Django features or template logic.
 However, it wasn’t perfect and some suggestions went in the wrong direction or needed refinement, so critical thinking was still key.

 Overall, AI was an excellent support tool and provided significant benefits towards realising the vision of this project especially for repetitive tasks and troubleshooting.
 It also proved that it’s not a substitute for a knowledgeable developer, as human oversight was essential to ensure correct, efficient, and maintainable code.